andrewcooke/choochoo/docs/data-model.md

 Following the rules above allows us to (efficiently) calculate only *missing* derived statistics.
 In practice it will also be useful to have the option of deleting all derived statistics (by deleting all Intervals).

+## Data Input

+### Schedules

+Schedules do not have their own table in the database (they are part of Topics, see below), but play an important role in the diary.

+A schedule is a specification for a repeating event within a certain date range.
+An example would be

+    2018-09-29/2w[1mon,2wed]2018-01-01-2019-01-01

+which "reads" as "the first monday and second wednesday of each fortnight (2 weeks) in 2018 (the time range at the end), shifted so that 2018-09-29 occurs in the first week)".

+TODO - check shifting implementation.

+For a more precise definition see the code in `ch2.lib.schedule`.

+### Topics

+Direct data input, via the diary, is structured with Topics.
+These are categories, with a tree-like structure, that are scheduled to appear at certain times.

+A Topic can be associated with various Statistics.
+The associated StatisticJournal entries can then be read and modified within the diary.

+Configuration of this is necessarily quite complex, but a default configuration is provided with Choochoo.

+Example Topics include:

+* Simple diary entries (mood, weather, sleep tracking).
+In this case the schedule is daily with open range.

+* Injuries and medication.
+In this case the schedule will have the range of the injury and, for a particular medicine or treatment, might be on certain days.

+* Training plans.
+In this case the tree structure of Topics is used heavily and individual entries may be only a single day.